Servicely/node-red-contrib-servicely/README.md

 # Servicely connector for Node-RED

-A beta implementation of a set of Node-RED nodes to facilitate integration with the Servicely Asynchronous Queue/Actions.
+An implementation of a set of Node-RED nodes to facilitate integration with the Servicely Asynchronous Queue/Actions, Data Imports/Transforms, and REST API.

-## Development

-ls servicely-* | entr -r ./docker_run.sh

-## Development PF
+## Documentation

-Start the container:

-ls servicely-* | entr -r ./docker_run.sh

-Gain an interactive shell:

-docker exec -it nodered /bin/bash

-Go to data directory

-cd /data

-Add local project as a set of nodes:

-npm i --save node-red-contrib-servicely@/plugin

-# Install

-docker exec -it nodered /bin/bash

-cd /data

-npm i --save node-red-contrib-servicely

-# Publishing

-npm publish .
+For usage information see: https://servicely-ai.atlassian.net/wiki/spaces/SUD/pages/1430487041/Node-RED+Integration